Fusion86/LeagueStuff/README.md

 ### Katarina

 DLL.
 Mostly used for research.
+Use Xenos Injector (or any other) to inject into LeagueClient or LeagueClientUx.

 ### PassportPls